ws2260/scRNA.seq.course/docs/24-projection.md

 ### Datasets

 We will run `scmap` on two human pancreas datasets: [@Muraro2016-yk] and [@Segerstolpe2016-wc].
-These datasets are well annotated.
-As usual cell type labels are store in the `cell_type1` column of the `colData` slots.
+Since the pancreas has been widely studied, these datasets are well annotated.
+As usual cell type labels are stored in the `cell_type1` column of the `colData` slots.

 ```r
 muraro <- readRDS("pancreas/muraro.rds")